 Long luscious beaches and loads of diving are the main attractions in the south.
 Fishing villages dot the coasts; most of them have managed to hang on their seafaring soul while offering plenty for visitors to see and do.

 There’s a lot going on here, but it all happens on Caribbean time.
 Except for the mountainous north, it’s an exceptionally easy island to drive around.
 One can surf at Presqu’île de Caravelle in the morning and make it back to Fort-de-France in time (avoiding rush hour) to sample the city’s budding nightlife.

 Best places to stay in Martinique

 With amazing culture, beaches, activities and weather - not to mention the rum - the Caribbean is a joyous riot of islands offering the ultimate escape.

 Caribbean Islands - Martinique (Chapter)

 Volcanic in origin, the island is a mountainous stunner crowned by the still-smoldering Mont Pelée, which wiped out Martinique’s former capital of St-Pierre in 1902.
 Long luscious beaches and giant mountains covered in tropical forests are the...

 Martinique and St Lucia Sailing

 Embark on a Caribbean sailing adventure through Martinique and St Lucia.
-A cultural clash of chilled out Caribbean vibes and chic French swagger, Martinique and St Lucia are two countries best discovered by boat.
+A cultural clash of chilled out Caribbean vibes and sleek French swagger, Martinique and St Lucia are two countries best discovered by boat.
 Sail from hot spots, to parties, to chic fashion shops, to blissful beaches – island hopping in the Caribbean has never looked so divine.